GerritCodeReview/plugins_code-owners/resources/Documentation/user-guide.md

 change owner and uploader).

-**NOTE:** Implicit approvals are applied on changes that are owned by a code owner, but only if the current patch set was uploader by the change owner (change owner == last patch set uploader).
+**NOTE:** Implicit approvals are applied on changes that are owned by a code owner, but only if the current patch set was uploaded by the change owner (change owner == last patch set uploader).

 For files that are [renamed/moved](#renames) Gerrit requires a code owner